 In 2012, the Foundation repeated the three free workshops it offered in 2010 and 2011 and added a new one: Avalanche Terrain Observation.
 22 workshops were conducted at Stevens Pass, Mission Ridge and Alpental, and a total of 344 people signed up for them.
-The Companion Rescue course was taught eight times and had 96 students, the Mountain Safety workshop was taught five times and had 60 students, the Avalanche Awareness workshop was taught eight times and also had 96 students, and the new workshop, Avalanche Terrain Observation, was taught four times and had 32 students.
+The Companion Rescue workshop was taught eight times, the Mountain Safety workshop was taught five times, the Avalanche Awareness workshop was taught eight times, and the new workshop, Avalanche Terrain Observation, was taught four times.

 In 2008, the Foundation began granting scholarships to local ski patrollers to attend courses and workshops to advance their skills.
 That year and every year since, the Foundation has awarded scholarships to ski patrollers to attend the APP patrollers certification classes.
-We also granted tuition scholarships to local patrollers to attend the International Snow Science Workshop ("ISSW"), which concentrates on skiing and snowboarding safety.
-The following year, the Foundation granted a major scholarship to one of our instructors to attend the ISSW in Europe.
-We also awarded another major scholarship to one of our instructors to attend avalanche safety training (Level 3) in California.
-In 2010, we granted eleven scholarships to the ISSW held at Squaw Valley, as well as two to the APP certification classes.
-In 2011, we again granted scholarships to patrollers to attend APP certification classes and various advanced avalanche awareness courses.
+We have also granted scholarships to local patrollers to attend the week long International Snow Science Workshop ("ISSW"), which concentrates on skiing and snowboarding safety.
+We have awarded scholarship to our instructors to attend avalanche safety training (Level 3).